 In August 2016, we launched a survey conducted by the Board of Directors, with assistance from Dr. Pauline Greenhill, managers of UW Fitness & Recreation Services, and various UW students to gather feedback from U of W students and the surrounding community about this initiative.
 It was live until October 21, 2016, and publicized here and through news media, classroom visits, and hallway tabling throughout the entirety of its duration.

 Survey Results & Recommendations:

 Seven-hundred and fifty-six people responded to the survey.
 The full survey report is available here: Inclusive Gym Initiative – Survey Results

 From the survey results, the Inclusive Gym Initiative working group developed six recommendations to present to the University of Winnipeg.

 Here are the recommendations:

-- Implement reserved gym hours for people who identify as (cis or trans) women or as non-binary
+- Implement reserved gym hours for women or as non-binary people

 - Reserve one floor of the gym for these reserved times and alternate the floor.

 - Implement reserved hours 3–4 times per week, at 2–3 hours at a time.